taeyeonha/taeyeonha/README.md

 I am a Computer Engineering Co-op student at McMaster University, exploring the domain of machine learning, embedded software engineering, and building robust applications.

 # 🚀 What I'm Up To:
-- Dissecting Machine Learning with scikit-learn, TensorFlow and PyTorch
+- Currently working at Healthcare Systems R&A Inc. in Waterloo, Ontario full-time as a Machine Learning Engineer Intern
 - Learning about embedded software engineering
+- Dissecting game development with C# and Unity
 - Building full-stack applications with React and Flask

 ## 🌐 Connect With Me: